 We may not be able to meet performance expectations for, or successfully integrate, businesses we have acquired or may acquire on a timely basis or at all.
 For example, it is too soon to evaluate whether Remedium, which was acquired on November 1, 2006, will achieve our expectations and positively affect our overall business.
-In the event Remedium fails to meet our expectations, fails to reach earn-out thresholds desired by the former owners, or fails to achieve market acceptance or meet our strategic objectives, litigation over this acquisition could result, which would be expensive and time consuming.
+In the event Remedium fails to meet our expectations or fails to achieve market acceptance or meet our strategic objectives, litigation over this acquisition could result, which would be expensive and time consuming.